TomLent1/GHScrunch/README.md

 * Downloaded from [this page](http://ncis.nier.go.kr/ghs/search/searchlist_view.jsp?seq=17)
 * Files are in `GHS-kr/`, output is in `GHS-kr/output/`

-**What the program does:**
-This program produces `GHS-kr/output/GHS-kr.csv` containing a table of substance names, CASRN, combined hazard class/category/H-statements (in English), and M-factors.
+**What the program does:** Reads the spreadsheet of Korean GHS classifications and produces `GHS-kr/output/GHS-kr.csv`, containing a table of substance names, CASRN, combined hazard class/category/H-statements (in English), and M-factors.
 It further produces a text file `GHS-kr/output/hazards.txt` containing a list of all unique combined hazard class/category/H-statement fields that appear in the dataset.

 **How the data source is organized:** The document is in 한국어, with only substance names in English.
 It is straightforwardly structured and includes numeric GHS chapter references for hazard classes, and H-statement codes.
 I was able to convincingly translate the key elements of the document using Google Translate (some of my notes are in `GHS-kr/GHS-kr-trans-attempt.ods`, LibreOffice spreadsheet).